pswart/weather/README.md

 `docker run --rm -it --network host repeater`

 Container will exit on CTL+C. To run it in daemon mode, use the -d switch with docker run.

+## To use
+Go with browser to `localhost:8080`.
+It should display temperature, wind and a summary for today's weather for Cape Town.